 Adjustments to available operating funds resulting from audits of State Trunkline maintenance expenditures are recorded at the time cash settlement is made.
-The amount of the adjustments, if any, for the current year ended cannot be reasonably determined.
+Based on past experience, the Road Commission expects that the adjustments for the current year activity will be for a material amount however the amount of the adjustments, if any, cannot be reasonably estimated.